-Starting with general biogas facilities (A), a very detailed database on various feedstock used for anaerobic digestion was analyzed for the period 2015-2022.
+Starting with general biogas facilities (A), a very detailed database on various feedstock used for anaerobic digestion was analyzed for the period 2015-2023.
 This database contained information on more than 40 types of feedstocks, including fresh weight and dry matter content.
-Nitrogen content was then calculated by using mostly the default values from Table 3.7 of the EMEP/EEA Guidebook ("N content for various feedstock categories").
+Nitrogen content was then calculated by using mostly the default values from Table 3-1 of the 2023 version of the EMEP/EEA Guidebook ("Biological treatment of waste - anaerobic digestion at biogas facilities").
 With the resulting total N amount, NH3 emission was directly calculated using the default emission factor.
 For earlier years, total N amount was derived from biogas production data as described later in this chapter.